KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 - *Click on a single column*, where the editor will choose a specific column that will start the interaction (the user will see the column values underlined)
 - *Click on an icon*, where the editor will choose an icon positioned to the right side that will start the interaction.

-Once the interaction has been chosen you will be able to select the cross-navigation created before.
-If you created more than one related to that document you will be able to choose between them.
+Once the interaction has been chosen you will be able to select the cross-navigation defined before.
+If you have created more cross-navigation related to the same document you will be able to choose between them.
 If you leave this field blank the user will be able to choose that himself.

 **Preview**